ms-security/smells-replication-package/raw/README.md

 # Raw Replication Package

 We here provide a raw version of the replication package.
-We first report on the **study protocol** (below), and we provide the **raw data** of our analysis in a CSV format.
+We below report on the **study protocol** and we provide the **raw data** of our analysis in a CSV format.

 ## Study Protocol

 ### Research questions
 * **RQ1**:	What are the smells indicating possible security violations in microservice-based applications?